yixuqiu/B450M-5600G-Hackintosh/README.md

 # RyzenTosh B450-AII/5600G/Radeon™ Integrated Graphics
 OpenCore EFI for B450 Chipset Motherboard with AMD Ryzen 5 5600G Processor + Radeon™ Integrated Graphics.

+# Important!
-!important = At the time of starting macOS can give you a black screen, if that is your case change SMBios and it will be solved.
+At the time of starting macOS can give you a black screen, if that is your case change SMBios and it will be solved.

 - first test with MacPro 7.1
 - then with the iMac 20.1